PhantomVRTranslate/Phantom_Components/README.md

 - `type`: A string indicating the type of collection you want ('image' or 'text').
 - `imageCollection`: If of type 'image', the `imageCollection` prop will take an array of URLs associated with the images you want to display.
 - `maxTextLength`: The number of characters you want before the text wraps onto a new card.
+- `cardStyling`: This merges with the default styling for all cards in the carousel.
+- `buttonStyling`: This merges with the default styling for the buttons.
+- `arrowStyling`: This merges with the default styling for the arrows.

 ### `GazeButton`
 This button is particular to VR, wherein the user simply gazes at the button for a given period of time until it activates or 'clicks'.
 It takes the following props: